henningte/irpeat/README.md

 (2022) and Teickner, Gao, and Knorr (2021)

-This packages was developed in R (R version 4.2.0 (2022-04-22 ucrt)) (R Core Team 2019) using functions from devtools (Wickham, Hester, and Chang 2019), usethis (Wickham and Bryan 2019), rrtools (Marwick 2019) and roxygen2 (Wickham et al. 2019).
+This packages was developed in R (R version 4.2.0 (2022-04-22 ucrt)) (R Core Team 2020) using functions from devtools (Wickham et al. 2021), usethis (Wickham, Bryan, and Barrett 2022), and roxygen2 (Wickham et al.
+2022).

 ### References